 Who needs pavement for a runway?
 What are you, soft?
 Plenty of airplanes are equipped with skis or pontoons to land on snow or water, respectively.
 But what about beach sand?
 This Scottish airport requires airplanes to land on sand because its runway is on the beach.

 With three different “runways” on the airport, pilots are forced to analyze the starting of a particular track with wooden poles staked into the sand.

 At high tide, the runways are underwater.
-And oh, by the way, the beach also doubles as a public beach, so depending on the time of day, pilots might not be able to take off or land, or contend with people walking dogs and building sandcastles!
+And oh, by the way, the beach also doubles as a public beach, so depending on the time of day, pilots might not be able to take off, land, or contend with people walking dogs and building sandcastles!

 See Related: Best Travel Blenders: Portable Options to Buy

 8. Cleveland Hopkins International Airport, Ohio